jonathanwhitedev/santa-quiz/README.md

 View my live project here!
 [Voyager](https://jonathanwhitedev.github.io/voyager/)

-Santa's Big Christmas Quiz is a interactive website based quiz readily available to provide fun Christmas themed quizes for all.
+Santa's Big Christmas Quiz is a interactive website based quiz that is readily available to provide fun Christmas themed quizes for all.
 Traditionally many office parties and family get togethers incorporate a quiz of some sort, and many have to make there own quiz from scratch, trawlliing the web to find questions and answers.
 This website aims to fill the gap for a lack of online quizes.

-Voyager is a new website club and newsletter designed to celebrate our unique planet and the thousands of different cultures and traditions each country or territary around the world possesses.
-This weekly newsletter provides the user with fundamental and educational information on what each country has to offer from inspiration, adventure, travel tips, folklore tales and interviews, religious festivities, amazing food and drinks recipes, and local events.
-Therefore it remains inclusive for people to be involved without having to travel to featured country.
-The aim is to provide 1 month of 4 different and vibrant newsletters by sign up, which are emailed to the user to get a varied and informative grasp on each location.
-These are always fun filled and educational.
-A new month provides an entirely different and unique country to explore in fabulous detail.
-Our first month features Iceland.

 ![Responsive Mockup](docs/screenshots/amireponsive-voyager.png)